nebula-plugins/gradle-dependency-lock-plugin/README.md

       configurationNames = ['testRuntime']
     }

+### Properties that Effect the Plugin

+*dependencyLock.lockFile*

+Allows the user to override the configured lockFile name via the command line.

+    ./gradlew -PdependencyLock.lockFile=<filename> <tasks>

+*dependencyLock.ignore*

+Allows the user to ignore any present lockFile and fall back to standard gradle dependency resolution.
+Plugin checks for the existence of the property, any value will cause the fallback to standard.

+    ./gradlew -PdependencyLock.ignore=true <tasks>

 ## Lock File Format

 The lock file is written in a json format.
 The keys of the map are made up of "\<group\>:\<artifact\>".
 The requested